Most climbers try to become more stable by “engaging the core,” “tightening muscles,” or “holding tension.”

 Correct sequence:

-they tension first and try to find stability afterward, which is mechanically impossible.
+Beginners apply tension first and try to find stability afterward.